 Early works from her stay in Italy and her first works in Brazil, such as the Glass House rather reflect the delicacy and refinement that could be considered typical of her contemporary European architecture.
 Talking about the impact Brazil had in her later works, Lina herself describes the process of attempting to eliminate “the cultural snobbery that is so dear to contemporary intellectuals and architects.”1

-It is however an example of her ability to integrate seemingly contradictory elements to reinforce the character of her work.
-Casa de Vidro was the first house to be built in the Morumbi neighbourhood.
+It is, however, an example of her ability to integrate seemingly contradictory elements to reinforce the character of her work.
+Casa de Vidro was the first house to be built in the Morumbi neighborhood.
 The Atlantic Forest freely extended along the natural topography of the site.
 In order to preserve the steep natural topography, steel pilotis support the front of the building, floating like a transparent box among the trees, while the massive walls of the rear façade touch the ground.
 In such a way the building establishes multiple dialogues between the exterior and the interior using transparency and opacity.

 Beyond helping ventilation purpose for the rooms facing the interior of the house, the patio also answers the purpose of creating a dialogue between nature and construction by letting pre-existing trees coexist with the house.
 The integration of the changing nature inside the architectural construction is likewise distinctive of Lina Bo Bardi’s work.
 In her opinion, buildings remained in an unfinished state, while being empty of people and nature.

 In her later works, such as the previously mentioned building for the SESC and the MASP her conception of architecture as a social discipline becomes more obvious, as she started to reinterpret the concept of simplicity in modernist architecture.